LleilaA13/LleilaA13/README.md

 # Hi there 👋, I'm Leila!

-Welcome to my GitHub! 🌸 I'm a soon-to-be graduate in Applied Computer science and Artificial intelligence at Sapienza University of Rome, and just started my Master's in Computer science 🎓
+Welcome to my GitHub! 🌸 I'm a soon-to-be graduate in Applied Computer science and Artificial intelligence at Sapienza University of Rome, while starting my Master's in Computer science 🎓

 ## Thesis Research: "Saliency-Based Machine Unlearning and Feature Visualization"
 My thesis work focuses on the intersection of **machine unlearning** and **feature visualization**, exploring how neural networks can selectively "forget" specific knowledge while preserving performance on other tasks.
 This work has important implications for AI privacy, data protection, and responsible AI deployment.